Alberto Sonsol: Biography

 Alberto Sonsol Cohen was born in barrio Palermo, Montevideo to David Sonsol and Leonor Cohen.
 Coming from a Jewish family, Sonsol attended Liceo Yavne.

 In January 1984, he emigrated to Israel, where he worked as a waiter in an Argentine restaurant in Tel Aviv.
 However, the same year he returned to Uruguay to work as a sports journalist.

 On March 12, 2021, it was announced that he had contracted COVID-19.
 On March 16, he was hospitalized at the British Hospital of Montevideo, after a low level of oxygen was detected in his blood, and four days later he was transferred to the ICU due to worsening symptoms.
-He passed away on March 25, 2021, at the age of 63.
+He died on March 25, 2021, at the age of 63.
 He was buried on April 2 in the Israelite Cemetery of La Paz.
 Due to the restrictions due to the pandemic, a funeral was not held, but a funeral procession was held from Club Atlético Atenas, of which Sonsol was a supporter, to the Centenario Stadium.